brown-ivl/ConDor/README.md

-## PyTorch implementation
+## PyTorch implementation (Without Partical Shape Canonicalization)

 Please find the PyTorch implementation of ConDor and its instructions in the [ConDor_pytorch](./ConDor_pytorch) folder.
-This implementation is still under development.
+This implementation is still under development. **This version does not support partial shape canonicalization yet**.